d-plaindoux/bracket-purescript/README.md

 Bracket Purescript
 ==================

-Bracket extension dedicated to Purescript language
+Bracket extension dedicated to Purescript language.

+The current Purescript mode came from the one designed for Haskell.

 Installation
 ============